 Join the Orange County Historical Society for a special guided bus/walking tour of Orange County’s Little Saigon, the largest Vietnamese community outside of Vietnam.
 Discover the stories of resilience, culture, and entrepreneurship that shaped this vibrant neighborhood beginning in the 1970s.
 The tour will highlight historic landmarks, local businesses, and community spaces that have become central to the Vietnamese American experience, including, but not limited to, Bao Quang Temple, Asian Garden Mall, and Moran Street, site of several Vietnamese newspapers.
 A special Vietnamese lunch will be served.

 Date: Saturday, October 18, 2025 8:45 a.m. – 3 p.m.
+This tour has been canceled.

 Meeting location: Garden Grove (Specific location to be included in confirmation information.)